mysteryisfun/7thgear_Internship_Project/docs/main_pipeline.md

   - Results are exported as a structured JSON file containing:
     - `metadata`: Video info, processing parameters, output info
     - `summary`: Frame and classification statistics
-    - `frames`: List of per-frame results with all relevant fields (classification, duplicate status, phash, text similarity, OCR text, timing, etc.)
+    - `frames`: List of per-frame results with all relevant fields (classification, duplicate status, embedding similarity, text similarity, OCR text, timing, etc.)
   - The output filename includes the video name and a timestamp for traceability.

 ## Files Used in the Pipeline